AdobeDocs/experience-platform.en/help/sources/connectors/adobe-applications/marketo/migration.md

 ---
-title: Migrate ECID mapping from person dataset to activity dataset
+title: Migrate ECID Mapping From Person to Activity Using The Marketo Engage source
 description: Learn how to migrate your ECID mapping from the person dataset to the activity dataset using the Marketo Engage source.
 ---
-# Migrate ECID mapping from person dataset to activity dataset
+# Migrate ECID mapping from [!DNL Person] dataset to [!DNL Activity] dataset

-You can migrate your ECID mapping from your [!DNL Marketo Engage] person dataset to activity dataset to provide a more stable behavior of data ingestion and identity management.
+You can migrate your ECID mapping from your [!DNL Marketo Engage Person] dataset to your [!DNL Activity] dataset to provide a more stable behavior of data ingestion and identity management.
 Additionally, this migration addresses the following:

 | Problem | Solution |
 | --- | --- |